ray-project/ray/doc/source/ray-references/glossary.rst

         on input data with a trained model.

     Preprocessor
-        :ref:`An interface used to preprocess a Ray Dataset<air-preprocessor-ref>` for training and inference (prediction) with other AIR components.
+        :ref:`An interface used to preprocess a Datastream<air-preprocessor-ref>` for training and inference (prediction) with other AIR components.
 Preprocessors can be stateful, as they can be fitted on the training dataset before being used to transform the training and evaluation datasets.